johnfawole/courses/nft-101/lesson-nft-5.md

 ### Earning your NFT Certificate

-To earn your NFT Certificate, create a minter dapp with your own unique art work and share in the #showcase channel.
+To earn your NFT Certificate, create a minter dapp with your own unique art work and share in the #showcase channel or tag us on twitter at @cadenadev for a shoutout.
 Your dapp must include the following components:

 1. An ERC-721 smart contract.
 2. Your own unique art.
 Get creative here, you can use your favorite colors, shapes, textures, photos, and combinations you like.